sleekmason/Lilidog/README.md

 The username and password for the live environment is "user", and "live" respectively. <br/>
 Be aware that Conky doesn't always play nice through the toggle, but thats just a click away if needed.

-- Even though this is currently based on the Lxde-openbox combo, I have since separated out Openbox, <br/>
-which can now be started on it's own in the lightdm login screen.
-Just another choice, <br/>
-not necessarily better or worse.
-For pure Openbox and Fluxbox, Fonts are changed through ~/.Xresources.

 - Hybrid Monster panel by default in Openbox, with options for FbPanel, Lxpanel, or Tint2 panel. <br/>
 Monster panel is a combination of the pager and icon control from Fbpanel, with everything else Tint2. <br/>
 Try Fbpanel or Tint2 in the live environment under 'Toggles' in the menu. <br/>